Juma Mosque, Shamakhi: Reconstructions

-The third reconstruction of the mosque was made in 1860 by province architect Hajibababeyov after the great damage of the building by the earthquake in 1859.
+The third reconstruction of the mosque was made in 1860 by province architect Hajibababeyov after the great damage to the building by the earthquake in 1859.
 This reconstruction was made on the basis of draft images of Russian artist Grigory Gagarin.

-The fourth reconstruction was begun after the strongest earthquake in 1902, which was demolished and damaged a lot of buildings of Shamakhi.
+The fourth reconstruction was begun after the strongest earthquake in 1902, which was demolished and damaged many buildings of Shamakhi.
 For complete reconstruction of the mosque were gathered donations by philanthropists and was created a special committee.
 Primarily, the reconstruction of the mosque was charged to the eminent Azerbaijani architect of that time-Ziverbey Ahmadbeyov, a native of Shamakhi city.
-One of the conditions of the architect was preservation of external of the mosque, but the committee didn’t agree with that, which became the reason of the architect’s discharge from the subsequent works of the mosque’s reconstruction.
+One of the conditions of the architect was preservation of the external of the mosque, but the committee didn’t agree with that, which became the reason of the architect’s discharge from the subsequent works of the mosque’s reconstruction.
 Continuation of the work in the mosque was offered to the architect Józef Plośko.
-Variation of the project, presented by Józef Plośko in 1909, provided considerable change of façade and external look of the mosque.
+Variation of the project, presented by Józef Plośko in 1909, provided considerable change of facade and external look of the mosque.
 The project was based on the foundation of elder plan and results of the uncompleted construction, but there appeared orderly flanking minarets on it and open balconies with light pavilions, symmetric-axial composition of the mosques with pair minarets was completed by a great central cupola.
 Such planning was used in the 15th century in construction of Tabriz school of architecture for the first time and also adopted architectural features of Shirvanshahs’ Palace ensemble in Baku.
-Construction of the mosque based on Józef Plośko's project was charged to D.Sadykhbeyov, but such important elements as central cupola, side minarets, gallery, portal and central stair platform were deleted from the project during the work because of the deficiency of financial resources.
+Construction of the mosque based on Józef Plośko's project was charged to D.Sadykhbeyov, but such important elements as the central cupola, side minarets, gallery, portal and central stair platform were deleted from the project during the work because of the deficiency of financial resources.